 Assessment is ongoing-your academic unit likely will choose to focus on a subset of specific student learning goals from its Strategic Assessment Plan to measure in any particular year.
-The Yearly Action Plan describes and explains the next academic year's assessment projects.
+The Yearly Update briefly describes and explains the previous academic year's assessment activities.